Shopify SEO: 12-Step Guide for Beginners

 A list of related keywords to "standing desk" in Keyword Magic Tool

-Go through the list to find variations that are highly specific to your store.
+Review the list to find variations that are highly specific to your store.

-And keep an eye on these three metrics:
+Keep an eye on these three metrics:

-• Search volume: The average number of times a keyword is searched each month
+• Search volume: The average number of times a keyword is searched each month.

 In this case, "corner standing desk" looks like a good option.